Sunday, August 20, 2023

 "Finding the good is an admirable goal.
 That may be our first step.

 "Really?
-I don't think so," says Tweekie, "He says the world is flat."
+I don't think so," says Twinkie, "He says the world is flat."

 "Oh, for heaven's sake," chimes in Sally, "hasn't he ever traveled in an airplane--you can see the curvature of the Earth.
 And what about objects in space?
 Planets are round.
 Our sun is round.
 The moon is round.
 Why would the Earth not follow the pattern of round objects traveling in a circle around a round sun?

-"It is illogical," says Shal, but Mr. X wants to be unique."
+"It is illogical," says Sal, sounding like Star Trek's Spock.
+But Mr. X wants to be unique."

-"Well, he's got that, and people listen to him, but what he is spouting is nonsense."
+"Well, he's got that, and people listen to him, but he is spouting is nonsense."

-"I guess it's true for him," says Shal.
+"I guess it's true for him," says Sal.

-"So, what do we do with people who have influence and are spouting garbage."
+"So, what do we do with people who have influence but are spouting garbage."

 "Some people like to ingest garbage."

-"That goes way back to the 1500s, so I guess they had the same problem then, but, whoa, do we just let people believe whatever they want?'
+"That goes way back to the 1500s," says Ollie, " so I guess they had the same problem then, but, whoa, do we just let people believe whatever they want?'

 "Won't they?"

 "I guess so.
 That's why headlines are so alluring—Their writers want them read.
 And you know the old adage, "If it bleeds, it leads."
 Sensationalism works.
-So does fear."
+So does fear.
+Fear is built into us."

-"Yeah, fear is built into us.
-But, we've had fear up to our eyeballs," said Ollie.
+"Yeah, but we've had fear up to our eyeballs," said Ollie.
 "Our reptilian brain has become a raging crocodile.
-Hells bells, we don't even know if what sets off the reptilian brain was written by a person or a robot."
+Hell's bells, we don't even know if what sets off the reptilian brain was written by a person or a robot."

 "Yeah, like that."